-More than a million children are affected by divorce each year.
+Divorce affects more than a million children in the United States each year.
 When parents divorce, it can be hard for children to get used to a new way of life.
 But parents can do many things to protect their children from the emotional harm divorce often brings.

 Children should not hear the other parent being blamed for the divorce.
-Don't give the message that one parent is "good" or "bad".
-They don't need to know details of what went wrong (such as affairs or money problems).
-Expressing these feelings places your children in the middle.
+Do not give the message that one parent is "good" or "bad."
+They do not need to know details of what went wrong (such as affairs or money problems).
+Talking about these feelings in front of your children puts them “in the middle.”

-Once the divorce process starts, children may need more time and attention from both parents.
+During the divorce process, children may need more time and attention from each parent.

 There is no "right" way for children to feel when their parents are going through a divorce.
 Here are some ways children may react: